emlun/netcruncher/README.md

 -------------

 - bash with standard utilities like grep and sed
-- MATLAB or GNU Octave (Octave support is not completely supported at this time, but I hope to make it fully compatible eventually)
+- MATLAB or GNU Octave (Octave not fully supported at this time, but I hope to make it so eventually)
 - Octave extra packages:
   - statistics (available [here][octave-statistics], also check your distro's repos)